rickosborne/cascades/md/03-0-3-after-service.md

 _It's the book, genius.
 How many times has grandma told you not to read those tiny letters in this low light?_

-I could hear her voice, chiding me: "Lily, put down that book.
+I could hear her voice, chiding me: "Alex, put down that book.
 I can't get you to eat enough carrots to fix what you're doing to your eyes."

-I put my bookmark back in place and looked up to find Terry gone from the galley.
+I put my bookmark back in place and looked up to find Terry no longer in the galley.
 A glance to the clocks there, one set to Pacific, told me that I'd lost maybe 45 minutes to reading.
 The galley was immaculate, so I checked the lavatories.
 All were in reasonable order, with only a few drops of water on the counter here and there to keep them from being considered spotless.